D.C. signals commitment to new jail amid ongoing trouble at aging facility

 “We need to know they are committed to decarceration and community investment, which are really necessary to achieve the goals that this facility lays out,” she said.

-at the hearing said the city was working toward “a smaller correctional footprint,” adding, “we are talking about a system, not just a building.”
+Acting Department of Corrections director Thomas Faust at the hearing said the city was working toward “a smaller correctional footprint,” adding, “we are talking about a system, not just a building.”

 Faust on Monday said the new facility would have increased physical space dedicated to educational and vocational programming.
 The annex would house as many as 1,000 people, Faust said.